Juan-Salafranca/Project-Dna/README.md

 A very basic usage for our package would be to generate the protein sequence and properties from a large .fasta file containing the DNA sequence.

 Start by importing the package and reading the start sequence.
-Create different sections from the generated "output.txt" file and then analyse it using thr
+Create different sections from the generated "output.txt" file and then analyse it using the "DNA_ToProtExcl_Analysis" function.

 ```python